The immune system consists of several different systems that work together to protect you from infection and filter toxins from your body.

 The immune system is an overall term to describe several different bodily systems that are comprised of organs, cellular networks, and proteins.
 It is one of the most complex systems in your body.
 It operates by:

-- Neutralizing the actions of germs and other pathogens like viruses and bacteria.
+- Neutralizing the actions of germs and other pathogens like viruses and bacteria and eliminating them from your system.

-- Combating cellular changes, that can be harmful to your body.
+- Combating cellular changes, such as cancer cells, that can be harmful to your body.

-- Recognizing and then neutralizing other potentially harmful substances.
+- Recognizing and then neutralizing other potentially harmful substances in your system.

 Alcohol abuse can disrupt the cardiovascular system, resulting in insufficient nutrients and oxygen being delivered to important organ systems in the body.